 Career opportunities for a physics major exist in a wide variety of settings-from teaching in a classroom to basic research in an industrial or government laboratory, as a self-employed consultant, or as a member of a multidisciplinary research team.

-Proficiency in Mathematics.
-Students who enter SWT needing mathematics at a level below MATH 2363 (or 2417) are urged to attend summer session to avoid delay in starting their physics courses.
+Students who enter Texas State needing mathematics at a level below MATH 2417 are urged to attend summer session to avoid delay in starting their physics courses.

 Bachelor of Science Major in Physics (Minimum required: 128-133 semester hours)